 The Department of Industrial Chemistry was founded in 1898, and the department branched out to form an additional four departments related to applied chemistry.
 In 1993, the five departments and one division were integrated into a single undergraduate school to provide a systematic, comprehensive four-year education.
-Thus, the undergraduate educational curriculum provides students with a broad range of chemistry-related subjects.
-Each senior student is assigned to one of the research laboratories of six departments and participates in the latest research, such as the synthesis of functional materials, application of biotechnology.
+Thus, the undergraduate educational curriculum provides students with a broad range of chemistryrelated subjects.
+Fourth-year student is assigned to one of the research laboratories of six departments and participates in the latest research, such as the synthesis of functional materials, application of biotechnology, and the design of environmentally benign production systems.